• Skip to primary navigation

 Black truffle oil can withstand higher temperatures and is used for cooking.

-It adds depth to sauces, meats, and pizza.
+It improves sauces, meats, and pizza.

-In conclusion, both white and black truffle oil have different aromas and flavors.
+Both white and black truffle oil have different aromas and flavors.

 Which one you choose is up to your personal taste.